Skip to main content

 How do you think aloud during a coding interview?

 Narrate three things: what you understand about the problem, the tradeoffs you're weighing, and the reasoning behind every decision.
-You're not commenting your code — you're letting the interviewer watch you think.
-The grade is for reasoning quality, not typing speed, and reasoning quality only counts if it's audible.
+You're not commenting your code; you're letting the interviewer watch you think.
+Thinking aloud is the practice of speaking your reasoning, not your typing, so the grade is for reasoning quality and not for typing speed.
+And reasoning quality only counts if it's audible.

 What to narrate (and what to skip)